mturk/svcbatch/README.md

   log files at desired interval, once a day at specific time or when log file gets larger then defined size.

-  In case the **rule** starts with the capital letter `S`, log rotation will be enabled by using the
-  `sc.exe control [service name] 234` command.

-  In case the **rule** starts with the capital letter `T`, log files will be truncated instead rotated.

-  This is useful when a log is processed in real time by a command like tail, and there is no need for archived data.

-  Time and size values can be combined, that allows to rotate logs at specific time or size which ever first.
+  Time and size values can be combined, which allows to rotate logs at specific time or size which ever first.
   For example one can define **rule** so that rotate logs is run each day at `17:00:00` hours or if log files gets